upsetjs/upsetjs/packages/addons/README.md

 [![NPM Package][npm-image]][npm-url] [![Github Actions][github-actions-image]][github-actions-url]

-UpSet.js is a JavaScript reimplementation of [UpSetR](https://www.rdocumentation.org/packages/UpSetR/) which itself is based on [UpSet](http://vcg.github.io/upset/about/).
-The library is written in React.
-The `UpSet` React component is implemented as a pure functional component soley depending on the given properties.

-A detailed description can be found at the README on the main [Github Monorepo](https://github.com/upsetjs/upsetjs).
+This package is part of the UpSet.js ecosystem located at the main [Github Monorepo](https://github.com/upsetjs/upsetjs).

 ## Usage